Vegegelicism

 20. Don't claim that red meat is to be blamed for the current diabetes epidemic.

 Sorry, this goes wildly against the mechanistic evidence.
 While there is some evidence that heme iron kills the insulin-producing cells in the pancreas, that should, if anything, lead to type-1-diabetes, rather than type-2-diabetes.
-The vast majority of people with diabetes have type-2-diabetes.
+The vast majority of people with diabetes have type-2-diabetes (they have high insulin levels, rather than low insulin levels).
 Red meat is not an explanation for that.

 I am sure there are more, but those are ones I consider the most important, and should give people a starting point on doing vegegelicism.